mpoquet/netorcaipkgs/README.md

 nix-env -f https://github.com/netorcai/pkgs/archive/master.tar.gz -iA netorcai

 # Install dev version (master branch latest commit).
-nix-env -f https://github.com/netorcai/pkgs/archive/master.tar.gz -iA netorcai
+nix-env -f https://github.com/netorcai/pkgs/archive/master.tar.gz -iA netorcai_dev
 ```

 Please read [./default.nix] for a list of all available packages.
 No knowledge in the [Nix language] should be required to read this file,
 just look for ``callPackage`` :).

 Customizing packages
 --------------------
 Most packages have input parameters that can be tuned.
 For example, the package of the [C++ version of the netorcai client library]
 defines the ``doTests`` and ``doCodeDoc`` options.